isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-filter-and-purify-camping-water/index.md

 ---
 Here's how to filter and purify camping water?
 It's essential to ensure that your camp-ground is safe and clean for drinking without viruses and bacteria.
 - *In summary, you can filter and purify your camp-ground water using the following ways; portable water filters, chemical tablets, and using water filters. *
-*You'll need to filter the water to remove the sediments and soil in either rivers, springs, and lakes.�* Read Also:
+*You'll need to filter the water to remove the sediments and soil in either rivers, springs, and lakes.*
+Read Also:
 Athletic [Shoes for Lower Back Pain](https://pestpolicy.com/best-athletic-shoes-for-lower-back-pain/) .